 - Pricing Not Competitive: Avoid advertising for products where you aren’t within 15% of the average price.

-- Keyword Selection: Continuing my keyword research for AdWords savvy guide, choose keywords most likely to convert to start.
+- Keyword Selection: Continuing my keyword research for Google Ads savvy guide, choose keywords most likely to convert to start.

 - Ad Messaging: Stick to the basics and write ads that follow a successful framework.